 The Authority may issue a validation certificate which shall be valid for one year, provided the foreign license, ratings and the medical certificate remain valid.

 What else do I need to know?

-- Any limitations on the foreign license will apply as appropriate;
+- Any limitations on the foreign license will apply on the Validation certificate as appropriate;

 - Please read Order on Validation and conversion of foreign licenses for more information.

 What do I need to include with my application?

 - Copy of the foreign license and medical certificate

 - Logbook and copies of its last two pages for the licensing file.